Draft United Nations resolution on Israeli settlements, 2011

-The draft United Nations resolution on Israeli settlements placed before the United Nations Security Council proposed that all Israeli settlements established in the occupied Palestinian territories after 1967 be condemned, and urged that Israel and Palestine comply with their obligations under the Road Map plan in order to establish a two-state solution.
+The draft United Nations resolution on Israeli settlements placed before the United Nations Security Council proposed that all Israeli settlements established in the occupied Palestinian territories after 1967 be condemned, and urged that Israel and the Palestinian Authority comply with their obligations under the Road Map plan in order to establish a two-state solution.
 The resolution failed to pass after the United States exercised its right to veto on February 18, 2011.
 The other 14 members of the council voted in favour of the resolution.

 Background

-The peace process was revitalized in September 2010, with direct talks between Israel and Palestine, with the U.S. supporting the negotiations.
+The peace process was revitalized in September 2010, with direct talks between Israel and the Palestinian Authority, with the U.S. supporting the negotiations.
 With little headway made, the Palestinian National Authority decided to present a draft resolution to the Security Council, resisting strong pressure from both United States President Barack Obama and Secretary of State Hillary Clinton.

 A month into the discussions a roadblock was hit when a 10-month settlement construction freeze was allowed to expire on September 26.
 On October 2, Mahmoud Abbas announced that peace negotiations will not continue until settlement construction is once again stopped.